-You are moving abroad as a part of a study exchange programme or an internship.
+Living environmentally friendly – You are moving abroad as a part of a study exchange program or an internship.
 You will be enjoying your time living in a new city and discovering new places.
-In order to also consider the environment, we have put together a list of things you should take into consideration if you want to live more environmentally friendly.

 Living environmentally friendly during your stay abroad

 Ride a bike or walk

 If you are lucky, you will live close to your university which means you can easily walk to your lectures and back home.

 In case your place is a bit further away, you can still find an environmentally friendly way to commute.

 How about buying a used bike?